-- Include Letter(s) of recommendation from community members or partner organizations attesting to the organization's involvement and commitment (helpful but not required) - Present the supporting documents in the same order listed in the cover letter and as outlined in EOIR-31. - Clearly title/label documents and make sure they match how titles are listed in the cover letter - OLAP prefers applications to be submitted via email to R-A-Info@usdoj.gov and you can copy USCIS on the email to OLAP for ease of submission.
+- Include Letter(s) of recommendation from community members or partner organizations attesting to the organization's involvement and commitment (helpful but not required).
+Use CLINIC's Sample Letter of Recommendation as a guide. - Present the supporting documents in the order listed in both the cover letter and EOIR-31. - Clearly title/label documents and make sure they match how titles are listed in the cover letter. - The DOJ R & A Program prefers applications to be submitted via email to R-A-Info@usdoj.gov and you can copy USCIS on the email to the DOJ R & A Program for ease of submission.